clojure/data.alpha.replicant-client/readme.md

 # replicant-client

-A Clojure a library providing client-side implementations of Clojure datastructures served by [replicant-server](https://github.com/clojure/data.alpha.replicant-server).
+A Clojure a library providing client-side implementations of Clojure data-structures served by [replicant-server](https://github.com/clojure/data.alpha.replicant-server).

+This software is considered an alpha release and subject to change.

 ## Rationale